 - 1/2 tsp vanilla extract

-- Remove mixture from heat once cooked.
-Add vanilla extract and walnuts and stir well.
+- Remove the mixture from the heat, then add vanilla extract and stir well.

-- Top with reserved banana slices (optional) and sprinkle with cinnamon.
+- Transfer the warm oatmeal to a bowl and top with reserved banana slices (optional) and a sprinkle of cinnamon and/or chia seeds (optional).
 Serve immediately.